More on Routes

 Route Handlers

-Route handlers basically allow you to create API routes.
+Route handlers basically allow you to create API routes (similar to what we did in the networking chapter).

 Route handlers are defined by route